NTNU-IMT/stormbird/book/src/lifting_line/lifting_line_intro.md

 ## Unsteady simulations and dynamic wakes

-The final extension from the classical lifting line approach is the inclusion of dynamic wakes and unsteady modelling.
+The final extension from the classical lifting line approach is the inclusion of dynamic wakes and unsteady modeling.
 This means that the wings can move during a simulation, and the velocity input can change as a function of time.

-Unsteady simulations comes in two flavours: 1) **quasi-steady** and 2) **dynamic**.
+Unsteady simulations comes in two flavors: 1) **quasi-steady** and 2) **dynamic**.
 In the quasi-steady case, the wake is as it is in a conventional lifting line simulation: It consist of *horseshoe* vortices that extend far downstream from the span lines of each wing for every time step.
 However, unsteady behavior is still modeled by changes in the *felt velocity* at the line elements due to the motion of the wings or changes in the freestream input.

 In the dynamic case, the wake modeled is extended to consist of many doublet panels, similar to how it would be in an unsteady panel- or vortex lattice method.
 Both the strength and the shape of the wake panels will vary as a function of time, which allows for proper dynamic modeling of the lift.
 That is, the lift-induced velocities depend not only on the current *state* of the line model, but also the history of previous states.